Saudi-US

 future position in the new paradigm.

-year old prince had something more in his mind.
+The 30-year-old prince had something more in his mind.
 This time, he wanted the bond

 Usually,